Made2Flex/stash_n_pull/README.md

 ## Disclaimer ⚠️

-This script comes as is, with no warranty.
+This script comes as is, with no guarantee.
 Use it at your own risk!

 ## Author 👤